syncfusion-content/ej2-angular-docs/ej2-angular/grid/aggregates/aggregates.md

 ## Built-in aggregate types

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component provides built-in aggregate types, specified in the [type](https://ej2.syncfusion.com/angular/documentation/api/grid/aggregateColumnDirective#type) property of an aggregate column.
+The Angular Data Grid component provides built-in aggregate types, specified in the [type](https://ej2.syncfusion.com/angular/documentation/api/grid/aggregateColumnDirective#type) property of an aggregate column.
 Multiple aggregate types can be used by providing an array of aggregate type strings.

 - `Sum`: Calculates the total of all values in the column.
 - `Average`: Calculates the mean of all values.